apache/predictionio/docs/manual/source/demo/tapster.html.md

 will link to it from here.

 Found a typo?
 Think something should be explained better?
-This tutorial (and all our other documenation) live in the main repo [here](https://github.com/apache/predictionio/blob/livedoc/docs/manual/source/demo/tapster.html.md).
+This tutorial (and all our other documentation) live in the main repo [here](https://github.com/apache/predictionio/blob/livedoc/docs/manual/source/demo/tapster.html.md).
 Our documentation is in the `livedoc` branch.
 Find out how to contribute documentation at